Ford strengthens its business and prepares for sustained growth in 2026

 The report reaffirmed that Ford continues to face challenges with electric vehicle margins, with the Ford E segment remaining unprofitable.
 However, the traditional business of selling internal combustion engine (ICE) vehicles continues to provide support.

-Investors reacted negatively to the report, causing the stock price to drop by 7.5% after its release.
+Investors reacted negatively to the report, sending the stock price down by 7.5% after its release.
 The losses in the Ford E division were not a factor, as market participants have already accounted for its weak financial performance.
 Instead, concerns centred on the company’s 2025 outlook.
-Despite revenue growth to 48.2 billion USD and net income of 1.8 billion USD, Ford warned of a potential decline in adjusted EBIT to 7.0-8.5 billion USD in 2025, down from the 2024 figure of 10.2 billion USD.
+Despite revenue growth to 48.2 billion USD and net income of 1.8 billion USD, Ford warned of a potential decline in adjusted EBIT to 7.0–8.5 billion USD in 2025, down from 10.2 billion USD in 2024.
 Another key concern was the possibility of a 25% import tariff on cars from Mexico and Canada, which could adversely affect Ford’s financial results, given the company’s reliance on Mexican plants for low-cost production.

-Ford published its financial results for Q1 2025 on 5 May.
+Ford released its financial results for Q1 2025 on 5 May.
 The key financial indicators from the report are as follows:

 • Revenue: 40.7 billion USD (–5%)